ONSdigital/csvcubed/docs/developer.md

 Some of the key packages we make use of include:

-* [pydantic](https://pydantic-docs.helpmanual.io/) - Adds validation to selected models allowing us to correct the user where they provide us with invalid or missing configuration.
 * [rdflib](https://rdflib.readthedocs.io) -  Allows us to read and write RDF in various formats as well as query it with SPARQL.
 * [pandas](https://pandas.pydata.org/) - Used mainly as a tool for input of tabular data and for writing to CSV.